Define localização actual

 This handsome Victorian abode was the longtime home of famed Georgia writer Joel Chandler Harris, who penned some of this country's most popular stories for children as well as adults.
 Best known for his Uncle Remus tales, Harris wrote many of his landmark pieces right here in Atlanta, and the story of his life and work is on display at the museum.
 Guided tours and storytelling programs are offered, as well as a nice shop that stocks books and Brer Rabbit memorabilia.

-A staple of Little 5 Points shopping, Junkman's Daughter is where shoppers go for the things that can't be found anywhere else.
-Junkman's Daughter considers itself "Atlanta's Alternative Super Store" and it's easy to see why.
-Unique knick-knacks, rock band tees, extravagant costumes and club wear, wigs, hair dyes of every color are just some of the gems.
-Browse a long rack of vintage clothes or walk up to the upstairs shoe department.
+Junkman's Daughter considers itself "Atlanta's Alternative Super Store", and it's easy to see why.
+Located in Atlanta's Little 5 Points neighborhood, Junkman's Daughter is offbeat in every sense of the word, from its vibrant storefront, to the unique merchandise one can find inside.
+Unique knick-knacks, rock band tees, extravagant costumes and club wear, wigs, and hair dyes of every color are just some of the gems you can find here.
+Browse a long rack of vintage clothes or walk up to the upstairs shoe department to find a pair that suits your style.
 Junkman's Daughter has been a haven for the alternative crowd since 1982, when it was opened by, as the name implies, the daughter of a junkman.

-Showcasing ancient Egyptian art, this 45,000-square foot (4180-square meter) museum is a brilliant addition to Atlanta's cultural landscape.
-Affiliated with Emory University, the museum's permanent collection of over 15,000 objects spans a historical stretch of nearly 9000 years, from the prehistoric cultures of the 7th Century BCE to the 20th Century.
-The museum also sponsors many special exhibitions, lectures, films, and workshops.
-Visit Cafe Antico for daily gourmet lunches in a dramatic setting.
+Showcasing ancient art from Egypt, Greece, Rome, Africa and ancient Americas, this 45,000-square foot (4180.63 square meters) museum is a brilliant addition to Atlanta's cultural landscape.
+Affiliated with Emory University, the museum's permanent collection of over 25,000 works spans a historical stretch of nearly 9000 years, from the prehistoric cultures of the 7th Century BCE to the 20th Century.
+The museum also hosts many special exhibitions, lectures, films, and workshops.
+Grab a cup of coffee at the Ebrik Coffee Room or checkout the museum bookstore on your visit here.

 Located on the banks of the Candler Lake at the Emory University, Lullwater Park is an expanse of green that offers stimulating trails across the dense countryside.
 A popular spot for jogging, it also functions as a beautiful picnic site for families.
 There is a quaint foot-over bridge, a mini creek and waterfall that give a countryside feel.
 Enjoy fishing by the lakeside too.